Fair Trade Helps Workers Get Closer to a Living Wage

 Thanks to the Fair Trade program, last year workers at Pratibha earned an additional $76,000 just from us.
 (That's equivalent to nine days wages for each worker.)
 They used the money to buy raincoats for the monsoon season and are exploring some other projects to spend the rest of the funds on this year.

 For every Fair Trade Certified item we buy, Patagonia pays a premium.
 The money goes into an account the workers control.
 The funds are designated for social, economic and environmental development projects, but can also be taken as a cash bonus, which can get workers closer to a living wage.
 The living wage is calculated as part of the Fair Trade certification process, and it is our first step towards addressing low wages in the supply chain.

-Fair Trade USA works to improve the lives of farmers and factory workers around the world through trade, not aid.
-Its market-based approach ensures workers receive fair compensation for their labor, helps to create safe working conditions and safeguards against the use of child labor.
+Fair Trade is one of several initiatives we’re taking at Patagonia to improve the lives of people who make our products.
+The program’s market-based approach ensures workers not only receive fair compensation for their labor, but also helps to create better working-conditions and safeguards against the use of child labor.

 Dialogue is another important aspect of Fair Trade.
 At Pratibha this year, factory management learned from Fair Trade committee members that employees were considering spending some of their Fair Trade premium to build a cooking facility.
 Upon learning this was a need for their workforce, management paid for a new kitchen themselves.
 The workers were delighted and now have the opportunity to cook their favorite meals in a safe and modern space.